Street plazas in Portland, Oregon: Hawthorne Plaza

 Hawthorne Plaza is at the intersection of Hawthorne Boulevard and 37th Avenue.
 It opened in June 2025.
 The space has greenery, lighting, picnic tables, public art, and a solar kiosk to allow phone charging.
 The project was supported by PBOT, the Hawthorne Boulevard Business Association, and the Sunnyside Neighborhood Association.
 Venture Portland contributed $46,000.
 Plans for the plaza started in August 2024.
 Kami Gould painted a large mural of flowers and foliage called In Bloom to commemorate the "evolving spirit" of the community.

+Montavilla Plaza

 Montavilla Plaza is at the intersection of 79th Avenue and Stark Street.
 It was created in 2021, in collaboration with the Montavilla East Tabor Business Association.
-The plaza hosted a makers' market in 2023.
+In 2023, the plaza hosted a makers' market and it was repainted with geographic details.
 In 2024, Montavilla Plaza hosted Montavilla Farmers Market's Berry Bash Summer Celebration featuring berry recipe tastings and a beer garden.
 The plaza was also among a dozen performance sites for the eleventh annual Montavilla Jazz Festival.

 In 2025, the second annual hot dog cookoff called "Hop Dogs" was held at Montavilla Plaza.
 The competition sees local brewers create custom hot dogs with creative toppings.
 The site hosted performances in conjunction with the Montavilla Jazz Festival again in 2025.

-Spokane Plaza is at the intersection of Spokane Street and 13th Avenue.
+In November 2025, an art display of a streetcar was installed in the plaza as part of the business association's Meet Me in Montavilla program.

+The plaza has also hosted holiday trees and lighting ceremonies.